What Is a JUUL?

 Are JUULs Bad for You?

 In short, yes, JUUL e-cigarettes are harmful to your health.
-The aerosol that is inhaled and exhaled from the device may contain numerous harmful substances, according to the CDC.
+According to the CDC, the aerosol inhaled and exhaled from the device may contain numerous harmful substances.

 Harmful substances in JUUL e-cigarettes may include: